veeweeherman/veeweeherman.github.io/_posts/2015-09-16-how-to-deploy-in-five-minutes.md

 npm init
 ```

 4.)
-Fill in the blanks accordingly, but when filling out what the "entry point" will be.
-The default express will give you is index.js.
+It'll ask you a series of questions.
+Fill in the blanks accordingly.
+Don't worry you can go into the package.json file later to edit anything.
+When the prompt asks for what the "entry point" will be, Express defaults to index.js.
 Enter what you'd like for the js file that will hold the server.
 Not surpisingly, I name mine "server.js"

 ```
 entry point: (index.js) server.js